 Without proper lighting, you’re left with shadowy under-lit games that make it difficult to put your skills to the test.

-If you’re setting up a pool table in your bar, pub or even your rec room, then don’t underestimate the power of good lighting.
+If you’re setting up a pool table in your bar, pub or even your rec room, then don’t underestimate the power of good pool table lighting.

-The Basics: Choosing Your Pool Table Lighting Options
+The Basics: Finding the Right Size for Your Pool Table Lights

 Make sure that the light is large enough to flood the entire table, but don’t go over the top.